Inglis Lock Recreation Area

 Welcome to Inglis Lock Recreation Area

-Located near the western end of the Cross Florida Greenway, the Inglis Lock and Recreation Area and has been non-operational since 1999.
+Located near the western end of the Cross Florida Greenway, the Inglis Lock has been non-operational since 1999.
 The Cross Florida Greenway’s West Zone field office is located here with staff who primarily work from State Route 200 to the Gulf of Mexico.

 Recreational opportunities include hiking or biking along the mowed barge canal walking trail westward (along the Bypass Canal), freshwater bank fishing in Lake Rousseau (on the upstream side of the lock), saltwater fishing (along the barge canal shoreline west of the lock) or exploring the extensive multi-use trails on the 1,200-acre Inglis Island (on the south side of the lock via the steel bridge).